 The Magi Fund, Inc. was founded in September 1994 by Bonnie Luna for the sole purpose of raising funds for the Joseph House Center and Christian Shelter.

 To involve the community-at-large in its fundraising efforts, the Magi Fund held the Magi Choral Festival in 1994.
 It involved approximately 350 persons from throughout the region: elementary, secondary and college students; the Salisbury Symphony Orchestra; individuals from various choral groups, choirs and churches; and persons who just wanted to sing.
-The Community Foundation of the Eastern Shore provided a $1,500 grant to launch what has now turned into an annual event that raises approximately $50,000 a year for the two charities.
+The Community Foundation of the Eastern Shore provided a $1,500 grant to launch what has now turned into an annual Christmas event has raised from $20,000 the first year to over $150,000 in other years for the two charities.

-In addition to the Choral Festival, the Magi Fund raises money through direct mail and personal solicitations.
+In addition to choral events, the Magi Fund raises money through direct mail and personal solicitations.

-During the twenty-four years that the Magi Fund has been in existence, it has raised well over $1,000,000 in cash for its two beneficiaries.
+During the twenty-five years that the Magi Fund has been in existence, it has raised over $2,000,000 in cash for its two beneficiaries.
 In addition, the Magi Fund facilitated Mountaire Farms’ gift to the Joseph House Center of land and a building valued at over $150,000.
 The Magi Fund continues to operate today to raise funds for the two charities it contends are “doing the most for those with the least.”